sozialhelden/accessibility-cloud/docs/json-api.md

 - `latitude`, `longitude`: WGS84 geo-coordinates (as floating point strings).
 When supplied, these coordinates are used as center for a location-based place search.
 - `accuracy`: Search radius for location-based place search, in meters (floating point).
 Maximal allowed value is `10000`.

+#### Filter by metadata

+The server has a database for additional metadata-based filter presets that you can use in your queries.
+If you need a specific query, [let the accessibility.cloud team know](mailto:support@accessibility.cloud).

+To use a filter, add this parameter:

+- `filter`: a String identifying the preset used to filter your data, e.g. `at-least-partially-accessible-by-wheelchair`.

+Currently, the following filter presets are supported:

+- `at-least-partially-accessible-by-wheelchair`
+- `partially-accessible-by-wheelchair`
+- `fully-accessible-by-wheelchair`
+- `not-accessible-by-wheelchair`
+- `unknown-wheelchair-accessibility`

 #### Embedding related documents